Home Services Case Studies Blog About Contact Glossary

 Every B2B founder reaches a point where they ask this question.
-You've been running things on a spreadsheet — or maybe just memory and email — and someone tells you it's time to get a CRM.
+You've been running things on a spreadsheet, or maybe just memory and email, and someone tells you it's time to get a CRM.
 Or you've already paid for one and you're not sure it's doing anything your spreadsheet wasn't already doing.

 The spreadsheet versus CRM debate is real.
 But the way it usually gets framed misses the actual point.
 The question isn't which tool is better.
-It's what you actually need the tool to do — and whether you're at the stage where a CRM earns its keep.
+It's what you actually need the tool to do.
+And whether you're at the stage where a CRM earns its keep.

 What a spreadsheet does well